-Interest expense decreased by \$48,000 to \$24,000 for the three months ended June 30, 2006, from \$72,000 for the comparable three-month period in 2005.
-The decrease was attributable to reduced indebtedness in the 2006 period, as compared to the 2005 period, resulting from our payment in August 2005 of the outstanding balance on a \$1.3 million convertible promissory note to The Stanley Medical Research Institute and a lower principal balance under a loan facility used to finance capital equipment purchases, primarily laboratory equipment.
+Interest expense decreased by \$29,000 to \$21,000 for the three months ended September 30, 2006, from \$50,000 for the comparable three-month period in 2005.
+The decrease was attributable to reduced indebtedness for the 2006 period, as compared to the 2005 period, resulting from our payment in August 2005 of the outstanding balance on a \$1.3 million convertible promissory note to The Stanley Medical Research Institute and a lower principal balance under a loan facility used to finance laboratory and other capital equipment purchases.
 In June 2006, we amended our existing loan facility to provide us with an additional \$2.0 million in aggregate borrowing capacity available to us on or before June 30, 2007.
-We expect to have increased interest expense in future periods as we make anticipated draws on this facility to finance the purchase of equipment.
+As of September 30, 2006, we have not yet made draws against this additional borrowing capacity, but expect to do so during the first half of 2007.
+Additionally, beginning in April 2007 following expiration of a five-year grace period, we will begin to recognize interest expense on a \$500,000 loan from the City of Winston-Salem.
+We expect that these items will increase our interest expense beginning in 2007.

-Six Months ended June 30, 2006 and 2005
+Nine Months ended September 30, 2006 and 2005